Play Audio

 • Expert plan navigation

-Understands the available plans, carriers and legal requirements and use their knowledge of the health care market to evaluate which options are a good fit for your organization
+PEOs understand the available plans, carriers, and legal requirements.
+They use their knowledge of the health care market to evaluate which options are the best fit for your organization.

 • Aligned representation

-Works with insurance companies on your behalf and represents your business's best interests, not the insurers'.
+They work with insurance companies on your behalf, always representing your business’ best interests—not the insurers’.

 • Strategic cost analysis